vsilaev/tascalate-concurrent/README.md

 }
 ```

-Clients of this method see only derrived promise, and once they decide to cancel it, it is expected that any of `loadXml` and `parseXml` will be interrupted if not completed yet.
+Clients of this method see only derived promise, and once they decide to cancel it, it is expected that any of `loadXml` and `parseXml` will be interrupted if not completed yet.
 To address this issue the library provides [DependentPromise](https://github.com/vsilaev/tascalate-concurrent/blob/master/src/main/java/net/tascalate/concurrent/DependentPromise.java) class:
 ```java
 public Promise<DataStructure> loadData(String url) {
    return DependentPromise